Dandruff vs. Dry Scalp: What’s the Difference?

 Dry scalp and dandruff are terms often used interchangeably by a lot of people.
 So it comes as no surprise that there’s a lot of confusion surrounding these two scalp-related conditions; after all, to the untrained eye, the symptoms can appear very similar.
-So, what’s the deal with dry scalp vs dandruff?
+So, what’s the deal with dandruff vs. dry scalp?

 “The main root cause of scalp issues is the integrity of the scalp stratum corneum barrier,” reveals Peter Bailey, Global Technical Manager, Hair Care at Unilever.
 “The role of the barrier is to protect against irritants and other things in the environment from penetrating into the human body.”

-To help put your mind at rest when it comes to dry scalp vs dandruff, we’ve created a simple breakdown of the small distinctions between these annoying hair issues.
+To help put your mind at rest when it comes to dandruff vs. dry scalp, we’ve created a simple breakdown of the small distinctions between these annoying hair issues.
 Plus, we explain why you might be suffering from them in the first place.